 The rules are a lot more flexible for the largest U.S. corporations, and especially for the major Wall Street financial institutions and their top executives and owners.
 Banks and financial companies capture more than 30 percent of the nation’s corporate profits, but manage to pay only about 18 percent of corporate taxes while contributing less than 2 percent of total tax revenues, according to the Bureau of Economic Analysis and the International Monetary Fund.

 What’s more, the owners and senior managers of our major financial institutions can exploit the loopholes in our individual income tax on a far greater scale than the rest of us.
 No one should be able to avoid paying their taxes as it can create major problems for an individual or organization if they do.
+For startups, it is imperative that they look into the proper paperwork while filing their income tax or they might face dire consequences.
+If they fail to comply with tax legislation, they would face among other things, paying back-taxes, along with fines and a visit from the IRS.
 That’s why a lot of people decide to look at tax planning techniques so this doesn’t become an issue.
 Firms such as Tax Law Canada have set up an informative guide so you have all the information that you need to keep on top of your tax payments.
 But, how do some people manage to get out of paying their taxes?
 Below is a short guide to a few of the major ways that Wall Street avoids paying its fair share.